401(k) withdrawal rules: How to avoid penalties

 401(k) loans have several benefits, including:

-- Interest is paid to your plan account instead of a third-party lender.
+• Interest is paid to your plan account instead of a third-party lender.

-Additionally, if you leave your employer for any reason, whether it’s your own choice or you’re fired, you’ll usually have to pay back the loan immediately.
+Additionally, if you leave your employer for any reason, whether it’s your own choice or not, you’ll usually have to pay back the loan immediately.
 If you can’t repay your loan, whether it’s within the five-year term or if you leave your job, it will be considered a withdrawal, and you’ll be responsible for taxes and any applicable penalties.

 Read more: What happens to your 401(k) if you quit your job?